bordin89/ICB_docker/README.md

-## Using cICB through Docker
+## Using ICB through Docker

 ### System Requirements

-cICB pipeline runs on every system architecture and OS supported by Docker.
+ICB pipeline runs on every system architecture and OS supported by Docker.
 The pipeline supports multicore systems.
 While the Docker container can run even on a laptop, the pipeline requires a discrete amount of hard disk space (~130GB) due to databases size and was built with server-side processing in mind.
 Downloading through a high-speed broadband connection is strongly suggested.

 The setup is quite easy.

 1. Install Docker for your system.
-2. Pull the cICB image from DockerHub.
+2. Pull the ICB image from DockerHub.
 3. Point the container to your data and run it.
-4. Run cICB.
+4. Run ICB.
 5. Enjoy!

 ### 1. Install Docker for your system

 Get Docker for your OS from https://store.docker.com/search?type=edition&offering=community.

-### 2. Pull the cICB image from DockerHub
+### 2. Pull the ICB image from DockerHub

 To pull the image